 Looking at the stream of useless devices and realizing that, as we also often mentioned, the Internet of Things is still in its early days in many areas and sectors (whereby industrial IoT just keep going), it’s not all doom and gloom.

-Yes, there are huge security challenges to solve, indeed, the Internet of Things is treated as if it were a thing, and, you are right, there is no universal Internet of Things definition (although in a way there is).
-Last but not least: as we’ve also mentioned several times (apologies for the repetition), the Internet of Things is probably not the best term invented ever.
+Yes, there are huge security challenges to solve, indeed, the Internet of Things is treated as if it were a thing, and, you are right, there is no universal Internet of Things definition (although in a way there is – many in fact).
+Last but not least: as we’ve also mentioned several times (apologies for the repetition) that the Internet of Things is probably not the best term invented ever.
 But then again, the same goes for many other terms – and who really cares in the end?

 Whether it’s a bad case of post-holiday blues, a disgust of seeing some of the stuff that is launched and showed at CES 2017, humor, just another warning sign and call for realism and less marketing fluff, a display of ‘good’ headline writing skills or a mix of all that: Wired has declared 2017 as the year that the Internet of Things will die.
 Indeed: gone, done, over and out: no more Internet of Things.
 You can read for yourself, it’s there as part of 7 ‘tech expectations’ for 2017, as bundled by Wired Staff; second prediction: The Internet of Things will die in 2017.